Flos B&B Italia Group: Brands

 Flos B&B Italia Group manages a portfolio of brands it has acquired since 2018, expanding to include 10 brands as of 2024.
 Among these brands are B&B Italia, Flos, Louis Poulsen, Maxalto, Azucena, Arclinea, FENDI Casa, Audo, and Lumens.

 B&B Italia

 B&B Italia, founded in 1966 by Piero Ambrogio Busnelli, is an Italian furniture manufacturer.
 According to company materials, it focuses on contemporary design and research and development.

 The company has collaborated with designers including Antonio Citterio, Piero Lissoni, Mario Bellini, Gaetano Pesce, Naoto Fukasawa, Patricia Urquiola, Barber & Osgerby, Doshi Levien, Michael Anastassiades, Monica Armani, Zaha Hadid, Foster+Partners, and others.

 Flos

 Flos is an Italian company specializing in both indoor and outdoor lighting, founded in Merano in 1962.
 The company originated from the collaboration between Dino Gavina and Cesare Cassina with Arturo Eisenkeil, who introduced a new coating material from the USA.
 Some of the company's products are displayed at the MoMA in New York.

-The company has collaborated with designers such as Achille & Pier Giacomo Castiglioni, Antonio Citterio, Jasper Morrison, Patricia Urquiola, Vincent Van Duysen, Michael Anastassiades, Marc Newson, Konstantin Grcic, and others.
+The company has collaborated with designers such as Achille & Pier Giacomo Castiglioni, Antonio Citterio, Jasper Morrison, Patricia Urquiola, Phillipe Starck, Vincent Van Duysen, Michael Anastassiades, Marc Newson, Konstantin Grcic, and others.